johndmendonca/IASD2/README.md

 In order to calculate the room with the highest probability of being on fire on time instant T, we calculate for each room P(room_T | evidence) using variable elimination function elimination_ask(), with the evidence being the results of the measurements made during the problem.

-**Perform a quantitative experimental evaluation of the performance improvement achieved by the variable elimination algorithm, when compared to the enumeration one (function enumeration_ask() of probability.py).**
+**Quantitative experimental evaluation of this solution's performance:**

 Our solution to the problem using elimination_ask() can correctly solve all of the public tests in 321ms.
 Meanwhile, the same solution using enumeration_ask() times out.
 Taking a closer look at each problem being solved, we identified the following tests that the enumeration algorithm wasn't able to solve in a reasonable time: P5_1_8, P4_1_8, P3_1_8, P5_3_4, P3_3_8, P 5_5_4.
 Removing these from the test pool, elimination finishes in 243 ms while enumeration finishes in 43 271 ms. This corresponds to a significant time reduction, approximately 178 times faster than enumeration.